English Reformation: Henrician Reformation

 The First Act of Supremacy made Henry Supreme Head of the Church of England and disregarded any "usage, custom, foreign laws, foreign authority [or] prescription".
+English historian Geoffrey Elton called this Act an "essential ingredient" of the "Tudor revolution" in that it expounded a theory of national sovereignty.
 In case this should be resisted, Parliament passed the Treasons Act 1534, which made it high treason punishable by death to deny royal supremacy.
-The following year, Thomas More and John Fisher were executed under this legislation.
-Finally, in 1536, Parliament passed the Act against the Pope's Authority, which removed the last part of papal authority still legal.
-This was Rome's power in England to decide disputes concerning Scripture.
+The following year, ex-Chancellor Thomas More and Cardinal John Fisher were executed under this legislation.